On today’s Podcast – we’re going to be talking briefly about Rack Safety. So stay tuned…

 If you’re a seasoned Podcast Listener – this podcast is going to be different from most you listen to.
 It’s based around exactly what the name implies – Warehouse Safety Tips.
 And since the people in that industry are busy – we know time is money, so each episode will be as short and to the point as possible.And now that all that is out of the way – let’s get to the Podcast!

-Last – but certainly not least, if you don’t know or something seems incorrect – consult a supervisor.
+If you don’t know or something seems incorrect – consult a supervisor.

 Before moving on – here’s a word from one of our sponsors.